ResearchObject/ro-crate/docs/0.2-DRAFT/index.md

 }
 ```

-This uses an [ORCID](https://orcid.org/) to unambiguously identify an author, with a _Contextual Entity_ for the Author, of type [Person]((http://schema.org/Person)).
+This uses an [ORCID](https://orcid.org/) to unambiguously identify an author, with a _Contextual Entity_ of type [Person]((http://schema.org/Person)).

-The _RO-Crate JSON-LD_ @graph SHOULD contain additional information about _Metadata Entities_ for the use of both humans (in `ro-crate-preview.html`) and machines (in `ro-crate-metadata.jsonld`):

 Note the string-value of the organizational affiliation.
-This SHOULD be improved by also providing a _Context Entity_ for the organization.
+This SHOULD be improved by also providing a _Context Entity_ for the organization (see example below).

 ### Organizations as values